Lone divider: The procedure for any n

 There are several ways to describe the general case; the shorter description appears in and is based on the concept of envy-free matching – a matching in which no unmatched agent is adjacent to a matched piece.

 Step 3.
-Construct a bipartite graph G = (X + Y, E) in which each vertex in X is an agent, each vertex in Y is a piece, and there is an edge between an agent x and a piece y iff x values y at least 1.
+Construct a bipartite graph G = (X + Y, E) in which each vertex in X is an agent, each vertex in Y is a piece, and there is an edge between an agent x and a piece y if x values y at least 1.

 Step 4.
 Find a maximum-cardinality envy-free matching in G. Note that the divider is adjacent to all n pieces, so |N_{G}(X)| = n ≥ |X| (where N_{G}(X) is the set of neighbors of X in Y).
 Hence, a non-empty envy-free matching exists.

 Step 5.
 Give each matched piece to its matched agent.
 Note that each matched agent has a value of at least 1, and thus goes home happily.

 Step 6.
 Recursively divide the remaining cake among the remaining agents.
 Note that each remaining agent values each piece given away at less than 1, so he values the remaining cake at more than the number of agents, so the precondition for recursion is satisfied.